loadfms/stream-surfer/README.md

 In the example above, we create a new `KinesisQueue` instance, enqueue data, and defer the execution of the `Flush` method to send the accumulated items to the Kinesis stream.

+### Note

+Make sure to use `defer` to execute the `Flush` method after enqueuing data to ensure that the accumulated items are sent to the Kinesis stream efficiently.

 ## Default Queue Size and Custom Queue Size

 The `streamsurfer` module provides a default queue size of 1024 kilobytes for batching messages to be sent to a Kinesis stream.
 This default size ensures that a reasonable amount of data can be accumulated before being flushed to the stream.